-The indigent register will be updated once the municipality has finished verifying all indigent information collected.
-The information available is not up to date but a Free Basic services Committee has been established and has become functional.
-This is a political committee and will assist the administration in updating information. at the end of May 2015.
+The indigent register is updated annually through CART system.
+A Free Basic Services Committee has been established and has become functional.
+This is a political committee and assists the administration in updating information.
+It was established in January 2019.
 Although water and sanitation are a district function, they provide all indigent households with 6 kl water free a month and sanitation.
 For households with no access to electricity they are supplied 10 litres of paraffin and 6 candles per month.

-The Municipality has budgeted the following for free basic services for 2017/18 year:
+The Municipality has budgeted the following for free basic services for 2019/20 year: